kwladyka/form-validator-cljs/README.md

       :password-not-equal "Repeat password has to be the same."}
      (form-validator/?show-message form :password))
 ```
 Based on `[::form ::form-map ::password ::password-not-empty]` it is trying to find `::password-not-empty` message.
 Map not contain message for this spec.
 Then try to find `::password` and return message.
-If not find going deeper.
+If not find, going deeper.
 If not find any, return `true`.

 If reason of fail is not a vector, then it is returning as it is.
 For example `"cutom message"` or `{:level :warn :msg "This is only warning."}`.
 This is dedicated for `fn` validators.

 ## Tips & Tricks & FAQ

 - Architecture of library let you make custom UI and validation on it.
 You can modify `atom` returned by `form-init`, `add-watch` on `atom`, add functions on top of core functions, use your own functions instead of core ones.
-It is designed to let you make customizable things.
+It is designed to let you make custom things.
 In most of cases you really don't need to do it.
-It could be useful if you like to make your module based on this one.
+It could be useful if you want to make your module based on this one.
 - To not prevent send form with warning (not error) messages like "Password is weak.
-We recommend to use better password." you have to use your own `form-valid?` function or make two `form-init` (first for errors and second for warnings).
-I decided to not make it part of this library, because it is individual thing for project.
+We recommend to use better password" you have to use your own `form-valid?` function or make two `form-init` (first for errors and second for warnings).
+I decided to not make it as part of this library, because it is individual thing for project.
-- Probably you want to write your own functions to generate UI HTML form and inputs based on this library.
+- You want to write your own functions to generate UI HTML form and inputs based on this library.
 UI is individual thing for project, so I decided it wouldn't be part of this library.
 Instead this library give solid basement, which let you to build visualisation on it.

 ---